 MEET SOME OF THE WILDLIFE THAT LIVES NEAR WILDLINGS RESORT

-This is not a complete list of every animal you may encounter, just the ones we think you may find in our area.
-It is important to remember these animals, while they will usually shy away from humans, can be dangerous.
+This is not a complete list of every animal you may encounter, just the ones we think you may find near our rustic retreat.
+It is important to remember that these animals, while they usually shy away from humans, can be dangerous.
 So please always enjoy them from a safe distance.
-For the best resource in staying safe around wild animals, please visit Wildsafe BC
+For the best resource for staying safe around wild animals, please visit Wildsafe BC

 The largest cervids (deer) in the world!
 If you have never seen one in the wild, the sheer size and power of these beasts will have you in awe.